CR-CTC: Consistency regularization on CTC for improved speech recognition: related work

-\textbf{Consistency regularization.} The technique of consistency regularization has demonstrated effectiveness in learning generalizable representations across various learning paradigms, including self-supervised~\citep{SimCLR,byol,siamese}, semi-supervised~\citep{semi-reg, temporal_ensembling, fixmatch, seq_cons,mixmatch,mom_semi_asr,fixmatch_semi_asr}, and supervised~\citep{r-drop, ctc_siamese, co-train, masksub, cons_kd} learning tasks.
-SimSiam~\citep{siamese}, for instance, maximizes the similarity between two augmented views of the same image.
-FixMatch~\citep{fixmatch} generates pseudo-labels based on high-confidence predictions from weakly augmented images, then trains the model to predict these pseudo-labels using the strongly augmented versions of the same images.
-Several methods encourage consistency between the predictions of randomly sampled sub-models using drop-based techniques, such as R-Drop~\citep{r-drop} and cosub~\citep{co-train}.
-The idea of R-Drop has also been applied to CTC models~\citep{ctc} for ASR~\citep{ctc_siamese, cons_kd}.
-For example, in~\citep{ctc_siamese}, spatial-temporal dropout is specially designed to construct the sub-models, with consistency regularization enforced exclusively on the CTC spike frames.
-Similar to our \emph{CR-CTC}, these methods utilizing consistency regularization are also interpreted as performing self-distillation between the random sub-models~\citep{r-drop, co-train}.
+\textbf{Consistency regularization.} The technique of consistency regularization has demonstrated effectiveness in learning generalizable image representations across various learning paradigms, including self-supervised~\citep{SimCLR,byol,MoCo,siamese}, semi-supervised~\citep{semi-reg, temporal_ensembling, fixmatch}, and supervised~\citep{r-drop, co-train, masksub} learning tasks.
+Self-supervised methods, such as SimCLR~\citep{SimCLR}, BYOL~\citep{byol}, MoCo~\citep{MoCo} and SimSiam~\citep{siamese}, aim to align hidden representations of unlabeled image data from different model branches or different augmented views.
+They address the training issue of feature collapsing into a constant vector~\citep{siamese} through contrastive learning~\citep{SimCLR,MoCo}, momentum encoder~\citep{byol,MoCo}, and stop-gradient operation~\citep{siamese}.
+In semi-supervised learning, a prominent example leveraging consistency regularization is FixMatch~\citep{fixmatch}.
+It generates pseudo-labels based on high-confidence predictions from weakly augmented images, then trains the model to predict these pseudo-labels using the strongly augmented versions of the same images.
+Additionally, in supervised learning, methods such as R-Drop~\citep{r-drop} and cosub~\citep{co-train} encourage consistency between predictions of randomly sampled sub-models using drop-based techniques.

+When employing consistency regularization as unsupervised objective to train transformer encoders on unlabeled speech data, a new training issue arises in the form of the shortcut learning problem~\citep{shortcut}, which is tackled using reconstruction loss in Speech SimCLR~\citep{speech_simclr} and temporal augmentation in C-Siam~\citep{c-siam}.
+Some studies explore leveraging consistency regularization to enhance model robustness during predicting the pseudo-labels of untranscribed data, which are generated based on different augmentations~\citep{seq_cons,semi_aug,mixmatch,mom_semi_asr,aug_cr} or through speech chain reconstruction~\citep{fixmatch_semi_asr}.
+In contrast to these self/semi-supervised ASR works, our work focuses on a fully supervised setting, where we introduce consistency loss as a regularization term to improve performance of CTC model trained on labeled data.
+As the consistency regularization is enforced on CTC distributions, which are stably supervised by the main CTC loss, it inherently avoids the training issues associated with the unsupervised objectives as observed in Speech SimCLR~\citep{speech_simclr} and C-Siam~\citep{c-siam}.